labarilem/notes/notes/oauth2-and-openid-connect/jwt.md

 ## How JWTs are commonly used

+This is how JWTs are commonly used:

 1. The **client** requests a token by providing credentials to the issuer.
 2. The **issuer** validates the client's request and responds with the token.
 3. The client can use the token to access some protected **resources**.
 For such requests, the client typically sends the token in the `Authorization` header, using the `Bearer` schema.
 Example: `Authorization: Bearer abc123...321cba`.

 ## How to validate a JWT

+Here's how the JWT validation algorithm works:

 1. Deserialize the token.
-2. Validate the standard claims: `iss`, `aud`, `exp`, `nbf`.
+2. Validate the [standard claims](#payload): `iss`, `aud`, `exp`, `nbf`.
 If you want to allow manual token expiration before the expiration date, you also need to check the token against a *data store*.
 By doing so, your tokens will not be stateless anymore.
 3. Validate the signature using the algorithm specified in the token's header.